This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 For comparison, the 2003 SARS outbreak was far more deadly.
 But because it sickened fewer people overall, its death toll never rose above 774.
 The virus that causes MERS, a disease that still circulates in the Middle East, is even more deadly.
 It kills one in every three people it infects — or 866 people so far.

-The overall deadliness of COVID-19 may not be known for a while.
+The true, overall deadliness of COVID-19 may not be known for a while.
 Researchers will need to find out how many people have been infected but showed no symptoms (or had such mild symptoms they didn’t get tested).

 Who’s most at risk?
 What about young children?

-The elderly are most vulnerable, based on an analysis of about 44,000 cases of COVID-19 in China.
-Older people, especially those with heart disease and other conditions, are more likely to die.
-Middle-aged and elderly adults are most likely to get the virus.
 For some reason, children and teenagers seem to rarely become seriously ill with COVID-19.
 Yet even children with mild illness may still spread the virus.

-But children weren’t wholly protected.
+But children aren’t wholly protected.
 An estimated 6 in every 100 kids had severe or critical disease.
 Infants and preschoolers generally had more severe illnesses than older kids, the team found.
 Their symptoms including trouble breathing.
 The researchers report that one 14-year-old boy even died.

 What are the symptoms?